Yashar Aliyev (diplomat)

-Yashar Teymur oghlu Aliyev (Yaşar Teymur oğlu Əliyev; born 19 August 1955) is an Azerbaijani diplomat who has been the Permanent Representative of Azerbaijan to the United Nations since 2014.
-Previously he was Permanent Representative to the United Nations from 2002 to 2006 and Ambassador to the United States from 2006 to 2011.
-He was also Azerbaijan's first ambassador to Cuba (2006).
+Yashar Teymur oghlu Aliyev (Yaşar Teymur oğlu Əliyev; born 19 August 1955) is an Azerbaijani diplomat who has served as Ambassador of Azerbaijan to the Czech Republic since 2024.
+He was the Permanent Representative of Azerbaijan to the United Nations from 2002 to 2006 and again from 2014 to 2024.
+Previously, he served as Ambassador of Azerbaijan to the United States from 2006 to 2011, with concurrent accreditation to Mexico from 2007 to 2009.
+He was also Azerbaijan's first ambassador to Cuba, serving from 2005 to 2006 and again from 2014 to 2022.

-Background and education
+Early life and education

-Aliyev attended Azerbaijan State University from 1972 to 1977, where he achieved the school's highest degree in Oriental Studies.
-He then attended the Academy of Sciences in Moscow, Russia, for post-graduate work at the Oriental Studies Institute, from 1980 to 1982.
-He also studied for one year in the early 1990s at the Diplomatic Academy of Russia's Ministry of Foreign Affairs.
+Yashar Aliyev was born in Baku on 19 August 1955.
+He studied Oriental studies at Azerbaijan State University from 1972 to 1977.
+He subsequently undertook postgraduate study at the Institute of Oriental Studies of the Academy of Sciences in Moscow from 1980 to 1982, and later attended the Diplomatic Academy of the Ministry of Foreign Affairs of Russia in the early 1990s.